Iraq: Insurgency and Civil war

-The Coalition Provisional Authority began disbanding the Ba'ath Army and expelling Ba'athists from the new government.
+The Coalition Provisional Authority disbanded the Iraqi military and expelled Ba'athists from the new government.
 The insurgents fought against the coalition forces and the newly installed government.
 Saddam was captured and executed.
 The Shia–Sunni civil war took place from 2006 to 2008.
 The coalition forces were accused of war crimes such as the Abu Ghraib torture, the Fallujah massacre, the Mahmudiyah rape and killings and the Mukaradeeb wedding party massacre.
 Following the withdrawal of US troops in 2011, the occupation ceased and war ended.
 The war in Iraq has resulted in between 151,000 and 1.2 million Iraqis being killed.

 The subsequent efforts to rebuild the country amidst sectarian violence was galvanised by continuing discontent over Nouri al-Maliki's government, which led to protests.
 In 2013, taking advantage of the ensuing chaos and popular discontent against the Iraqi government, Ba'athist and other Sunni militants (Al Qaida and ISIS) launched a number of attacks against the government during what is known as the Anbar campaign.
 What followed, was a large scale offensive by ISIS in Mosul, which marked the beginning of the rapid territorial expansion of the group, initiating full-scale war in Iraq.
 Sunni insurgents belonging to the Islamic State group seized control of large swathes of land including several major cities, like Tikrit, Fallujah and Mosul, creating hundreds of thousands of internally displaced persons amid reports of atrocities by ISIS fighters.
 An estimated 500,000 civilians fled from Mosul.
 Around 5,000 Yazidis were killed in the genocide by ISIS, as a part of the war.
 In June 2014, Iraq's leading Shii Grand Ayatollah, Ali al-Sistani issued a Fatwa calling on able-bodied men to join the Armed Forces to fight against ISIS.
 Even though the Fatwa specifically instructed Iraqis to join the official Armed Forces of the country (such as the Army or the Police), it nevertheless resulted in the creation of the Popular Mobilisation Forces.
 During that time, the government of Iraq, headed by Haider al-Abadi requested the international community to assist Iraq against ISIS, resulting in the creation of the American-led Coalition against ISIS.
 Meanwhile, in an attempt to counter US influence, Khomeinist anti-US militias prompted Iranian intervention, which resulted in the latter expanding its influence.
 The Iraqi armed forces, supported by the US-led coalition, as well as the Popular Mobilisation Forces, Peshmerga and other allied anti-ISIS militias then initiated a counter-offensive to retake and liberate ISIS-held territory.
 In December 2017, when ISIS had lost all its territory in Iraq, the government declared victory.